Understanding Osteoarthritis and Relieving it Naturally: Your Path to a Better Quality of Life

 - Limited effectiveness in advanced osteoarthritis

 What we eat directly influences the inflammatory processes in our joints.
-A targeted, anti-inflammatory diet can reduce osteoarthritis pain by 20–40% – with no side effects.
+A targeted, anti-inflammatory diet can reduce osteoarthritis pain by 20–40% – without any side effects.

-"My grandmother used hemp seeds as 'joint food,' as she called it.
-Today we know: The omega-3 fatty acids and gamma-linolenic acid in hemp are scientifically proven anti-inflammatory agents.
-Our organic hemp oils contain these nutrients in optimal concentrations." – Jiri Studnicky
+"My grandmother already used hemp seeds as 'joint food,' as she called it.
+Today we know: the omega-3 fatty acids and gamma-linolenic acid in hemp are scientifically confirmed anti-inflammatories.
+Our organic hemp oils contain these nutrients in optimal concentration." – Jiri Studnicky

 Dietary supplements: Glucosamine, Chondroitin & natural alternatives